Biden likely to announce 2024 reelection bid "not long after" State of the Union address

 Senior aides view the forthcoming State of the Union Address as a de facto launch of his reelection bid.
 He wouldn't announce during the speech, which is not the appropriate venue for the announcement, but with the annual attention the prime time address affords and the captive audience it can draw, they see it as a way for Mr. Biden to lay out his short- and longer-term ambitions.

-A formal announcement would come later, as early as later in February.
+A formal announcement would come as soon as later in February.
 A separate, senior Democratic source close to the White House said the timeline for announcement is later February or even March.

 Rep. James Clyburn of South Carolina, the assistant Democratic leader and a top ally of the president, said he speaks regularly with Mr. Biden, and he has encouraged him to "announce for reelection" because of his accomplishments.
 In an interview with CBS News chief election and campaign correspondent Robert Costa Wednesday, Clyburn praised Mr. Biden for passing "more progressive legislation than any president since Lyndon Baines Johnson."